 Applications for awards are submitted to the office which then passes these to the Research Awards Panel.
 The office logs all applications and holds reports resulting from the research projects enabled by the awards.

 The Research Office is responsible for facilitating research activity within the University, including being the point of contact for all aspects of research applications.
-We also communicates with funding bodies and other agencies on behalf of acedemics to clarify procedural issues, resolve problems and negotiate directly with funders where necessarily.
-The office is also the central point of contact for matters regarding european research.
+We also communicate with funding bodies and other agencies on behalf of academics to clarify procedural issues, resolve problems and negotiate directly with funders where necessary.
+The office is also the central point of contact for matters regarding European research.

 The Research Office has been extensively involved with the PhD partnership agreement between Plymouth Marjon University and the University of Chichester.
 It manages PhD student activities, including responding to enquiries from prospective students, processing registrations, changes to status, upgrades, examinations and other administration.

 Our postgraduate research page provides information for potential and current postgradute research students.

 The University is committed to developing its engagement with regional and national enterprise.
 The Research Office is the University's instrument to achieve this through building relationships with business to encourage partnerships and growth through knowledge exchange.